Fluentd¶

-Fluentd is a log processor and forwarder with an extensive plugin ecosystem.
-It is written in Ruby, and is therefore less efficient than Fluent Bit.
-We generally recommend using Fluent Bit for most usecases, unless you need a plugin only available for Fluentd.
+Fluentd provides a log processor and forwarder with an extensive plugin ecosystem.
+Fluentd is less efficient than Fluent Bit.
+Observe generally recommends using Fluent Bit for most use cases, unless you need a plugin only available for Fluentd.

-Before installing Fluentd, prepare the system by following preinstall instructions
+Before installing Fluentd, prepare the system by following these pre-install instructions.

 Fluentd provides detailed installation instructions on their website.

-For convenience, we provide pointers for the most frequently requested platforms:
+For convenience, Observe provides pointers for the most frequently requested platforms:

 Alternatively, you can install from ruby gem.